zhaiqt/Ab_CDR_Script/README.md

 computed. " (Wikipedia).
 This algorithm was implemented to quickly screen recombinant Antibody clone variable regions to putative targets.

-Weighted and unweighted versions were created.
+There are weighted and unweighted versions.
 The weighted version selects for Clones with better CDR3 matches, as CDR3 is the most variable and is expected to be most important for antigen binding.
+The unweighted version assigns CDR1, CDR2 and CDR3 mismatch penalties equally.

 Antibody Annotation is accomplished through IMGT: http://www.imgt.org/IMGT_vquest/share/textes/